 MATERIAL AND METHODS

-This retrospective study was carried out on 37 complicated and 68 uncomplicated crownfractured teeth in 75 patients referred to the Department of Pedodontics of Gazi University in Ankara.
+This retrospective study was carried out on 37 complicated and 68 uncomplicated crown-fractured teeth in 75 patients referred to the Department of Pedodontics of Gazi University in Ankara.
 The records of cases were examined for the following: age, sex, teeth number, trauma type, time elapsed following injury, accompanying trauma type, stage of root development, treatment, and the preservation of pulp vitality defined as a “negative” or “positive” prognosis.
-The treatment strategy was dependent upon the referral time for treatment, the extent of the accompanying luxation injury, pulpal involvement and the stage of root development.
+The treatment strategy was dependent upon the referral time for treatment, the extent of the accompanying luxation injury, pulpal involvement, and the stage of root development.
 The observation period ranged from a minimum of 6 months to 3 years.
 Pulp vitality survival was diagnosed if two of the clinical signs were present (I. Grey crown discoloration, II. (-) Electrical pulp test, III.
 Periapical radiolucency.)

 The data were analyzed using the chi-square or binomial tests, and a p<0.05 was considered statistically significant.